 You will need to provide a memory stick and a set of mini-headphones for your studies.

-Students who achieve this qualification will have a range of options, as studying this qualification does not restrict future progression into one particular role.
+Students who achieve this qualification will have a range of options - as studying this course does not restrict future progression into one particular role.

-Examples of potential career progression opportunities are 2D games artist, environment artist, graphic designer, technical artist and games designer.
+Examples of potential career progression opportunities are games programmer, technical artist, games designer and games artist.